Pirita Tolvanen sitting by a desk with posters behind her on a wall

 ASLA-Fulbright Mid-Career Professional Development Grant

-The application round for the academic year 2024-25 ended on October 3.
+The application round for the academic year 2025-26 closed on October 1, 2024!

 What is the purpose of the ASLA-Fulbright MCPD program and who is it aimed for?

-• To allow professionals from various fields to pursue a project, further education, or training that would enhance their professional development and the field at large
+• To allow professionals from various fields to pursue a project, further education, or training that would enhance their professional development and the field at large.

-• The program is aimed towards Finnish mid-career professionals who are at a point in their careers when the maximum benefit will ensue from this period of professional enrichment
+• The program is aimed towards Finnish mid-career professionals who are at a point in their careers when the maximum benefit will ensue from this period of professional enrichment.

-• An academic degree is not a requirement for applying
+Note: An academic degree is not a requirement for applying

 How to create a professional project?